 Disclosure: This post contains affiliate links for your convenience.
 You can read my full disclosure policy here.

 Start by slicing oranges about 1/4 inch thick and placing them straight on the oven rack.
 Back at 200 degrees (F) for about 4 hours, turning every hour or so.
 I made them in two batches in the evening and after 4 hours turned off the oven and let them sit there overnight.
+I tried something similar with whole oranges and little clementines but it did not work as well.
+You can read more about that project in the dried citrus ornament project.

 Next gather your bay leaves in a bowl.
 I bought a big bag of bay leaves.
 Many were not big enough to string on the garland so it helped to weed through them ahead of time.